 19 This is walking with our sisters in 20 Kahnawake; they came to Akwesasne first and I picked out 21 those vamps for my sister.
 It says 'Mohawk', it's got the 22 Confederacy, Hiawatha Bell on there.
 And I said, "These 23 are hers."
 She was proud, she was proud to be Mohawk; we 24 all were.
-We knew we were Mohawks before we knew probably 25 our names, because the Onondaga kids would tell us, "Oh, you're Mohawk," and we would say, "Yeah, sure, right on!"
-1 We were proud, so; we're still proud like that.
-2 And so I placed those there and I brought my 3 4 red-dress regalia there.
+We knew we were Mohawks before we knew probably 25 our names, because the Onondaga kids would tell us, "Oh,

+And so I placed those there and I brought my red-dress regalia there.
 And I said, "I want to put it on a mannequin and I want it to be displayed."
-And so, when I 5 went there to the opening, I took it to the Kateri chapel 6 too, I put it over the crypt of Kateri Tekakwitha, and even 7 her -- she's played such an important role in my life.
-8 You know, when Carleen was missing, we 9 10 couldn't go on, it was seven weeks, and I know that there's so many families that are still waiting years and decades.
-11 12 But we couldn't go on; my sisters were losing their jobs because they'd miss so much time; our husbands were taking 13 care of the kids.
-I was a little bit more freer, so I'd 14 15 spend many weeks in between staying with my parents -- from Kanesatake to be with my parents in Snye and look out the 16 window at night and just wonder: Where is she?
-17 Is she coming back?
+And so, when I went there to the opening, I took it to the Kateri chapel too, I put it over the crypt of Kateri Tekakwitha, and even her -- she's played such an important role in my life.

+9 You know, when Carleen was missing, we couldn't go on, it was seven weeks, and I know that there's 10 so many families that are still waiting years and decades.
+11 But we couldn't go on; my sisters were losing their jobs 12 because they'd miss so much time; our husbands were taking 13 care of the kids.
+I was a little bit more freer, so I'd 14 15 spend many weeks in between staying with my parents -- from Kanesatake to be with my parents in Snye and look out the 16 17 window at night and just wonder: Where is she?
+Is she coming back?
 Why aren't they looking for her?
-Why are 18 19 those cars, trucks going in the woods?
-What's in the woods, what's in the woods?
+18 Why are those cars, trucks going in the woods?
+What's in the 19 woods, what's in the woods?
 And my suspicions would grow.
+20 my parents, because the house they were renting, they probably stopped renting it.
+I don't know the circumstances but they had to move out.

-20 So I'll talk a little bit about her 21 disappearance.
+So I'll talk a little bit about her disappearance.
 In around July of 1988, she broke up with her common-law husband, the father of their three children.
 At the time they were four and seven and eight; she had her oldest boy and two daughters.
 By the time she moved up to